 Available at Prolific Press Bookstore or at Amazon.com

-Near Death/Near Lifehas received a Gold Medal Award from the Military Writers Society of America, named a finalist in the de Vinci Eye cover art award, and was a 2016 Best Book Awards finalist.
+Near Death/Near Life has received a Gold Medal Award from the Military Writers Society of America, was named a finalist in the de Vinci Eye cover art award, and was a 2016 Best Book Awards finalist.

 What others say about Near Death / Near Life:

 “To read Dennis Maulsby’s powerful, uncompromising poems is to inhabit the vivid, surreal dream of a soldier–to see the world as he, a Vietnam veteran, did many years ago.
-The poems are about the horror of war, and loss, and the road back to civilian life, described in hauntingly beautiful and precise images that you cannot forget.
+The poems are about the horror of war, loss, and the road back to civilian life, described in hauntingly beautiful and precise images you cannot forget.”

 Karen E. Bender, author of Refund

-“In his newest collection of poetry, Near Death/Near Life, Dennis Maulsby captures a devastating universe of visceral juxtapositions with acuity and grace.
-His sensual images alternate between the raw and highly polished, move from being softly lyrical to staccato-rapid firing, blend unique jazz riffs with discordant turbulence.
+“In his newest poetry collection, Near Death/Near Life, Dennis Maulsby captures a devastating universe of visceral juxtapositions with acuity and grace.
+His sensual images alternate between raw and highly polished, move from softly lyrical to staccato-rapid firing and blend unique jazz riffs with discordant turbulence.
 The language is compelling, interestingly fresh, concise, and layered.
-Maulsby’s poetry is intense and immediate, and can leave the reader breathless as memories of wartime nightmares take on tender overtones, but he intersperses well-crafted haiku, musical interludes, historical fragments, and love poems throughout his book to offer moments of respite from the symphonic killing fields he depicts.
+Maulsby’s poetry is intense and immediate and can leave the reader breathless as memories of wartime nightmares take on tender overtones, but he intersperses well-crafted haiku, musical interludes, historical fragments, and love poems throughout his book to offer moments of respite from the symphonic killing fields he depicts.

-Marilyn Baszczynski, President of the Iowa Poetry Association
+Marilyn Baszczynski, Former President of the Iowa Poetry Association

 Jim Coppoc, Senior Lecturer, Iowa State University, author of Manhattan Beatitude; Reliquary; and Blood, Sex & Prayer.

 Near Death Near Life by Dennis Maulsby is a journey into the past and a peek at the future.
 We live; we die.
 We are touched by both.
-Some parts leaves scars, others laugh lines.
-Maulsby forces one to think about both experiences with broad meaning but concise precision at times.
+Some parts leave scars, others laugh lines.
+Maulsby forces one to think about both experiences with broad meaning but concise precision.
 The flashes of brilliance force one to pause and remember one’s own brushes with death and glory in the joy of living.
-It reminded me that pain sometimes makes me feel close to the kind of life I dreamt about, but somehow reaching for it with frustration as I fall short of my ideal.
+It reminded me that pain sometimes makes me feel close to the kind of life I dreamt about, but somehow, reaching for it with frustration as I fall short of my ideal.

-The experience of war is described in short bursts, similar to a soldier’s reaction in a firefight.
+The war experience is described in short bursts, similar to a soldier’s reaction in a firefight.

-The time seems frozen and infinite but in hindsight was in fact fleeting.
-Life is confusing and death is final.
+Time seems frozen and infinite but, in hindsight, was fleeting.
+Life is confusing, and death is final.
 At times Maulsby’s verse scratched off the scabs from old wounds compartmentalized somewhere in my warrior memory.
-Life is dance, music, rain, flowers, birds on wing.
+Life is dance, music, rain, flowers, and birds on wings.
 Death is final and universal.
 Maulsby takes the reader by the hand and meanders between the two with great skill.
 Veterans should read the book.
 Lovers of free verse poetry shouldn’t miss the opportunity to walk hand-in-hand with the author.

 Book now available as a Kindle ebook.
 You may purchase a paperback or ebook copy of this book by clicking on one of the following links: